This post may contain affiliate links. All opinions are my own. Please see FCC disclosure for full information. Thank you for supporting this site!

 Q: Is it true that I don't have to sterilize jars for canning?

 A: Yes, it's true!
 Once upon a time, some canning recipes called for processing times that were under 10 minutes.
-That is no longer the case (because now we know this increases the chances of food borne illness and mold that can cause botulism spores to grow).
-Nearly all tested safe canning recipes now call for at least10 minutes of processing time - and therefore sterilizing jars before filling them is no longer necessary.
-(If you do happen across the rare tested safe canning recipe that processes jars for under 10 minutes, then yes, you should sterilize jars by boiling them in water for 10 minutes before filling them.)
+That is very rarely the case anymore, due to more advanced knowledge about microorganisms.
+Nearly all tested safe canning recipes now call for at least10 minutes of processing time - and therefore the jars get sterilizing during the canning process.
+(If you do happen across the rare tested safe canning recipe that processes jars for under 10 minutes, then yes, you should sterilize jars by boiling them in water for 10 minutes before filling them.
+OR, since the only modern recipes that call for processing under 10 minutes are jams or jellies, you can simply process them for a full 10 minutes; it won't harm the end product.)

 Q: How long will my home canned foods last?